Here is an interesting Akan tribe (Ghana) proverb: a rat says, what belongs to me, is in my stomach and not in my mouth.

 When you fall, birds and the wild stop to listen,

 To hear Nature sing while she wash her garment in your mist

 Bird songs, butterflies, sun rays and peace,

-All are fruits of green forests,
+All are fruits from the green forest,

-Nature’s benevolence to mankind
+Nature’s providence to mankind

 Your Love has taken over me